mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 # Parameter sets

 NTRU parameter sets define both the size of the vectors (refered to as polynomials) used within NTRU, as well as the modulus Q used in internally.
-This document defines two parameter sets, one called hps2048677, which has Q=2048 and N=677 and another called hps4096821, which has Q=4096 and N=821.
+This document defines three parameter sets, one called hps2048509, which has Q=2048 and N=509, another called hps2048677, which has Q=2048 and N=677, and a third called hps4096821, which has Q=4096 and N=821.

 # Cryptographic Dependencies